waveform80/picamera/docs/recipes1.rst

             ['vlc', '--demux', 'h264', '-'],
             stdin=subprocess.PIPE)
         while True:
-            # Read 1k of data from the connection and write it to VLC's stdin
+            # Repeatedly read 1k of data from the connection and write it to
+            # VLC's stdin
             data = connection.read(1024)
             if not data:
                 break